pip-services/pip-services-docs/content/en/python/sqlserver/_index.md

 no_list: true
 weight: 500
 description: >
-    SQLServer components for Python.

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
+ This module provides a set of components to implement SQLServer persistence.
 ---

 ### Packages